-What is a Maine Auto Dealer Bond?
+What Is a Maine Auto Dealer Bond?

 To legally work as an auto dealer in the state of Maine, individuals and businesses must have a valid auto dealer license.
 One critical component of obtaining a license is securing a Maine auto dealer bond.
-This type of surety bond helps protect consumers from fraudulent or misleading business practices that may lead to financial loss.
+This type of surety bond protects consumers from fraudulent or misleading business practices that may lead to financial loss.

 Should a licensed auto dealer in Maine fail to comply with the law when conducting business, a claim can be made against the auto dealer's bond.
 Claims can be expensive for auto dealers as they are responsible for repaying successful claims covered by the bond.